Cross-Selling

 While cross-selling focuses on promoting additional products from related product categories, upselling encourages customers to purchase higher-end versions of that same product or to pay for upgrades and extra features or extra options.

-More on sales: 7 Steps of The Selling Process, Buyer Readiness Stages, Lead Generation, Missionary Selling, Multi Channel Marketing, more...
+More on sales: 7 Steps of The Selling Process, Buyer Readiness Stages, Hunter and Farmer Sales, Lead Generation, Missionary Selling, more on sales...

 You may also like: Full-time MBA, Executive MBA, Executive Education, Online MBA.